playcanvas/developer.playcanvas.com/content/en/tutorials/touch-joypad.md

 This means that any UI Elements under this and any [pc.Mouse][pc-app-mouse] or [pc.Touch][pc-app-touch] events will not be fired if this area is interacted with first.

-As the input area is an UI Element, it can be position, sized and anchored specifically for your needs via the [UI system layout][elements-manual].
+As the input area is an UI Element, it can be positioned, sized and anchored specifically for your needs via the [UI system layout][elements-manual].

 It also has the 'touchJoystick' which has all the logic and attributes for the joystick.
 Each attribute has tooltips describing what they are for with some more details below.